Internationally recognised for high quality teaching, excellent facilities and unique opportunities.

 Metropolitan Architecture Student Society (MASS)

 MASS is run by the students of The Cass at London Met.

 Research in art, architecture and design at the University

 Centres of research

-Find out about the centres of research based in The Cass, and other research institutes, centres and units around the University.
+Find out about the centres of research based in the school, and other research institutes, centres and units around the University.

-Students and alumni who have studied subjects now associated with The Cass give us their thoughts about studying at London Metropolitan University.
+Students and alumni who have studied subjects now associated with the school give us their thoughts about studying at London Metropolitan University.